ideo/c-delta-challenge/README.md

 This challenge will test your ability to write clean, intuitive, and well-tested Rails code – all things we care about deeply at IDEO!

 Please set aside **two hours** to complete this exercise.
-If it's taking you considerably longer, feel free to stop and [head down to the reflection](#part-3-reflection-and-submission).
+If it's taking you longer, feel free to stop and [head down to the reflection in Part 3](#Part 3: Reflection and Submission).
 Good luck!

 ## Introduction